This page uses javascript to help render elements, if you have problems please enable javascript.

 The Social Science Research Center often carries out several projects of varying topics and methodologies, simultaneously.
 These include telephone, online, in person, and mail-based surveys as well as evaluation projects.
 At the current time, there are several projects ongoing.
 Below you will find details on each, providing some background and verifying the legitimacy of these projects.

-CA Air Resource Board | Small Off-Road Engine Equipment Study
+California Air Resources Board | Small Off-Road Engine Equipment Study

-The CA Air Resources Board (CARB) is interested in producing estimates of Small Off-Road Engine (SORE) Equipment populations operating in the state and their contribution to carbon emissions.
+The California Air Resources Board (CARB) is interested in producing estimates of Small Off-Road Engine (SORE) Equipment populations operating in the state and their contribution to carbon emissions.
 CARB has contracted with the Social Science Research Center to conduct a telephone survey of licensed lawn/garden care businesses throughout the state.
 Data collected through this survey will be used to produce a reliable estimate of the commercial inventory for SORE equipment currently operating in the state and their contribution to statewide emissions.
 As well as support potential future emission-reduction programs.

 NOC Public Safety Collaborative | Evaluation